rotbau/tkg-multicloud-poc/README.md

 ## Working with the TKG Management cluster

 After you install the management cluster(s) for the desired environments.
-You can use the TKG CLI to view TKG management clusters and create and view TKG workload clusters.
+You can use the TKG cli to view TKG management clusters and create and view TKG workload clusters.

 All comands executed from jumpbox where tkg cli is installed

+### View and Select TKG management clusters using TKG cli
 - View TKG management clusters
     `tkg get mc` to view management clusters
     You will see all TKG management clusters you've installed from this jumpbox.
 The management cluster with the asterisk is the currently set cluster.